 The logical solution would be to create multiple JCI scores for these multi-field journals; however, this would contradict Clarivate’s goal of creating a single JCI score for each journal.
 Clarivate’s solution, buried in small type at the bottom of page two of their documentation, is to compare these multi-classified journals to “the mean normalized citation impact across all categories assigned.”
 So, the JCI for Nature Climate Change will be calculated using the journals classified under Meteorology & Atmospheric Sciences PLUS the journals classified under Environmental Sciences.
 Oncogene’s score will be based on journals in four fields.
 For the JCI to make much sense, a user would need to know the disciplinary classification structure for each journal.

-As a result, JCI scores may contradict common sense.
+As a result, JCI scores may conflict with common sense.
 For example, the journal Oncology may receive a much better JCI score than higher performing journals in Oncology because its JCI will be calculated using three additional fields that perform worse than Oncology.
 Similarly, a marine sciences journal may perform much worse than other Oceanography journals if it is cross-listed in Environmental Sciences, a higher performing category.

 The JCI is also problematic in that is its black-boxed.
 A journal editor or publisher who wanted to validate a JCI score would need a complete three-year citation record for every paper in every journal within a discipline PLUS every paper from fields in which the journal was cross-listed.
 While the raw citation record is transparent, the entire dataset and methodology for recreating the metric are essentially off limits for most users.
 This transparency and replicability problem is not limited to the JCI metric, but extends to most citation metrics like SNIP, Eigenfactor, Normalized Eigenfactor, and Article Influence Score, among others.